italia/daf-kylo/nifi/extensions/processors/daf-prestandardization.md

 This components, given a dataset name:

-1. retrieves the list of the transformations to apply from  `Operational.ingestion_pipeline`
+1. retrieves the list of the transformationSteps to apply from  `Operational.ingestion_pipeline`
 ```yaml

   ingestion_pipeline: